OPERATION OF THE ASTROLABE

 The regula points to the right ascension on the mater's hour

 scale.
-Count CCW from north.
+Ignore the number labels and count CCW from north.

 Find the hour of sunrise or sunset